Robert R. Cawley, D.O.

 To apply for the Wentworth-Douglass Residency in Pharmacy Practice, you must first sign-up online for the ASHP Resident Matching Program.
 Once you are registered with the National Resident Matching Program, you can continue the application process with the information below.

 All applicants must be eligible for New Hampshire licensure, available for on-site interview and have graduated from an Accreditation Council for Pharmacy Education (ACPE®) accredited college of pharmacy.
 Applicants must also be registered with the National Resident Matching Program described above.

-Applicants will be notified by mail of our intent.
 We will extend invitations to join us for an on-site interview only to those candidates who are selected by our Residency Advisory Committee.
-Along with the invitation will be a request to supply us with a passport-type photograph.
+Along with the invitation will be a request to supply us with a passport-type photograph and portfolio.
 Final selections will be made after on-site interviews have been completed by all applicable candidates.
 These applicants will be ranked in our order of preference and submitted to the Residency Matching Service.